vilst3r/auto-dev-setup/README.md

 # Requirements
 - Python3 to run the script
+- Latest version of pip3 otherwise the script requires a second run to complete
 - Run `pip3 install -r requirements` to fetch all script dependencies

 # Automated Process